Serena1432/Katheryne/README.md

 ⚠️ Moonlight and other tools can be launched via remote execution but are **not officially supported**—you have to run the commands manually.<br>
 ❌ Parsec is not supported (no Linux hosting support).

+### Will there be support for other operating systems?

+If I ever decide to switch back to Windows from Linux, I might consider adding support for it.
+However, implementing Katheryne on Windows would be much more complex, and some features may never work due to Windows’ more restricted nature (for example, turning off the display completely — I haven’t found any reliable method for that yet).

+As for macOS?
+No chance.
+It’s clearly not designed for gaming.

+> 💡 **Fun Fact:**
+> Early versions of Katheryne were actually made for Windows only.
+But after constantly running into issues with my Windows installation, I switched to Linux — and it turned out to be a much better fit for Katheryne’s design and goals.

 ## ✨ Features

 These features can be used directly in a Discord server, provided you have the required permissions: